zonneplan/KiBot/README.md

 - In API 1 you must specify the input files, in API 2 can be omitted
 - API 1 supports wildcards in the filenames, API 2 doesn't
 - API 2 supports spaces in the filenames, API 1 doesn't

+### GitHub Cache

+GitHub offers a mechanism to cache data between runs.
+One interesting use is to make the KiCost prices cache persistent, here is an [example](https://github.com/set-soft/kicost_ci_test)

 ## Contributing